truenas/middleware/docs/userguide/freenas_alert.rst

 target) firmware, not the IR (integrated RAID) firmware, from the LSI website.
 Then, specify the name of the firmware image and bios as well as the controller to flash::

- sas2flash -f firmwareimagename -v biosname -c controllernumber
+ sas2flash -f firmwareimagename -b biosname -c controllernumber

 When finished, reboot the system.
 The new firmware version should appear in the system messages and the alert will be cleared.